Midpoint circle algorithm: Summary

 The second part of the problem, the determinant, is far trickier.
 This determines when to decrement y.
 It usually comes after drawing the pixels in each iteration, because it never goes below the radius on the first pixel.
-Because in a continuous function, the function for a sphere is the function for a circle with the radius dependent on z (or whatever the third variable is), it stands to reason that the algorithm for a discrete(voxel) sphere would also rely on this Midpoint circle algorithm.
+Because in a continuous function, the function for a sphere is the function for a circle with the radius dependent on z (or whatever the third variable is), it stands to reason that the algorithm for a discrete (voxel) sphere would also rely on the midpoint circle algorithm.
 But when looking at a sphere, the integer radius of some adjacent circles is the same, but it is not expected to have the same exact circle adjacent to itself in the same hemisphere.
 Instead, a circle of the same radius needs a different determinant, to allow the curve to come in slightly closer to the center or extend out farther.

 Algorithm

-The objective of the algorithm is to approximate the curve $x^2 + y^2 = r^2$ using pixels; in layman's terms every pixel should be approximately the same distance from the center.
+The objective of the algorithm is to approximate a circle, more formally put, to approximate the curve $x^2 + y^2 = r^2$ using pixels; in layman's terms every pixel should be approximately the same distance from the center, as is the definition of a circle.
 At each step, the path is extended by choosing the adjacent pixel which satisfies $x^2 + y^2 \leq r^2$ but maximizes $x^2 + y^2$.
 Since the candidate pixels are adjacent, the arithmetic to calculate the latter expression is simplified, requiring only bit shifts and additions.
 But a simplification can be done in order to understand the bitshift.
 Keep in mind that a left bitshift of a binary number is the same as multiplying with 2.
 Ergo, a left bitshift of the radius only produces the diameter which is defined as radius times two.